Zeichen32/GitLabApiBundle/readme.md

 ```

-For more information about using the api, take a look at the [Gitlab Client Documentation](https://github.com/m4tthumphrey/php-gitlab-api).
+For more information about using the api, take a look at the [GitLab Client Documentation](https://github.com/GitLabPHP/Client).

 ### Step 5: Configuration Reference